Essential Tips for Booking Alhambra Palace Tickets

 Getting Alhambra Tickets

 Ticketmaster is an online purchase only.
 You still need to print and pick up tickets in person once you arrive in Granada.
-I really wish they would get on board with scanable pdfs or e-tickets or let you print it at home, but unfortunately those are not options.
+I really wish they would get on board with scanable pdfs or e-tickets or let you print it at home, but unfortunately those are not options at this time.

 Of course, I panicked that I wasn’t able to print out my tickets.
 There were signs posted all over my hotel in the lobby and elevators saying something to the effect of “if you’re seeing this sign and haven’t bought your Alhambra tickets already, you’re SOL”.